 In some individual cases, the statistics created by BRCONNECT are not optimal.
 In these cases, you may require greater accuracy in the analysis or you may need to create statistics with additional histograms.
-To make these settings permanent, you can add an entry in the DBSTATC table as described in Note 106047.
+To make these settings permanent, you can add an entry in the DBSTATC table as described in doc 106047.

 25. Which statement does BRCONNECT use internally to create statistics?

 Oracle 9i or lower